 Newer covered passenger terminal, parking, food stalls, and ticketing counter.

-Tanjung Gemok jetty (Jeti Tanjung Gemok) is located in Kuala Rompin, Mukim Rompin, Pahang, Malaysia, with postcode 26800.
-It is approximately 3.5 to 4 hours' drive from Kuala Lumpur via the LPT2 East Coast Highway.
+Tanjung Gemok jetty (Jeti Tanjung Gemok) is located in Kuala Rompin, Pahang, Malaysia, with postcode 26820.
+The Tioman SpeedBoat counter is at Kaunter No. 5 inside the Terminal Jeti Penumpang Tg Gemok building.
+It is approximately 3.5 to 4 hours' drive from Kuala Lumpur via the LPT1 East Coast Expressway.

 Tioman SpeedBoat Sdn.
-Bhd. operates daily 60-minute speedboat crossings from Tanjung Gemok jetty to five jetties on Tioman Island: Genting, Paya, Tekek, Air Batang (ABC), and Salang.
+Bhd. operates daily 90-minute speedboat crossings from Tanjung Gemok jetty to five jetties on Tioman Island: Genting, Paya, Tekek, Air Batang (ABC), and Salang.

-Yes.
-Free short-term parking is available at the jetty itself, and paid long-term parking lots (RM10–15 per day) are available within walking distance for multi-day Tioman trips.
+Paid parking is available at the jetty — please ask at the counter for current rates.
+Short-term and long-term options are available, and paid long-term parking lots (RM10–15 per day) are available within walking distance for multi-day Tioman trips.

 We recommend arriving at least 45 to 60 minutes before your scheduled sailing time.
 Boarding gates close 20 minutes before departure.